CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/zencode/Objects.md

 # Objects in Programming

-This page aims to orient the scripter that aims to work with features and concepts that require a bit more than just chaining crafting table calls.
+This page aims to orient the scripter that is thinking of working with features and concepts that require a bit more than just chaining crafting table calls.
-It will help you understand a bit of how Java and ZenCode programming actually works, which is crucial to understand and manage concepts where logic is necessary, such as Loot Modifiers, Events, or JEI Categories.
+It will help you understand a bit of how Java and ZenCode programming actually works, which is crucial to understand and manage concepts where logic is necessary, such as Conditions in Loot Modifiers, Events, or JEI Categories.
 Now, onto the explanation!

 ## What are Objects?